Diving in Lembeh Strait - Bluewater Dive Travel

 Most people fly to Manado (MDN) through Singapore (SIN) on a 3.5-hour flight.
 Silk Air has regular flights.

-You can also get a direct flight from Jakarta (CGK) or Bali (DPS) on Garuda or Batavia.
+You can also get a direct flight from Jakarta (CGK) or Bali (DPS) - see our guide to Indonesia's domestic flights for more information.
 Resorts will usually pick you up at the Manado airport.
 Two hours after you get your bags, you should be at the resort.

 Dive Resorts in Lembeh Strait